josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌕_What_The_Movement_Was_Up_Against/README.md

 But full visibility is not the same as complete knowledge.

 A movement may become highly visible while responsibility remains fragmented across agencies, contractors, platforms, suppliers and political actors.

 Public attention can illuminate the system without making every relationship immediately legible.

+The public may become increasingly visible to institutions that remain difficult for the public to inspect.

 The full moon therefore marks exposure, not omniscience.